Graduate Student Support and Funding

 Graders: When funds allow DCJC hires a number of M.A. students who assist instructors with undergraduate course grading.
 Graders are assigned to support individual courses and are paid a set amount for a set number of hours.
 These positions are compensated at an hourly wage and do not include benefits or a tuition waiver.
 If M.A. students already have a graduate assistantship, they can only work up to 5 hours in addition to the 20 hours a week from their priority assistantship.

 Procedures for Student Travel Funding

 Due to limited funds available for graduate student conference travel, every academic year the department will only support a certain number of students.
-Please check at the beginning of academic year with the Graduate Director or Program Coordinator for the specific number.
-The award will provide for a reimbursement of $500 worth of travel costs (i.e. airfare, food, and lodging).
+Please check at the beginning of academic year with the Graduate Director or Graduate Program Coordinator for the specific number.
+The award will provide for a reimbursement for travel costs (i.e. airfare, food, and lodging).
 Please note, future years may adjust travel amount based on funds available.
-See handout here for application criteria and deadlines.
+See handout here for application criteria and deadlines